cemysce/ytf/README.md

   code
 * various `yt-dlp` options needed for running it consistently and reliably, especially across multiple different OSes
+* `subprocess` module has sloppy and documentation (repeats itself, could be organized better), and is misleading:
+  * may take Python file objects as arguments, but no transcoding is done between child process output and writing to file; in other words Python directly passes files' descriptors to child processes (as opposed to creating and passing intermediate pipes, which are then read from and transcoded according to type and attributes of file object); so if parent process uses one type of line ending or encoding, and child process uses another, you'll end up with a corrupted or mixed-encoding file

 [^pl]: The term "playlist" is used throughout this project to refer to a **generalized** concept of playlists, which includes various kinds of YouTube